mohammad-fahad/swissTaskk/README.md

 yarn version: 1.22.5
 npm version: 7.5.2

-## There is a bug in the google login.
+## There is a bug in the google login, so please use go to home button to go to the next page.
 ## In the API if I use t there are data but it donsen't come to the code, but if I use s, it shows all the data but it don't have genre and other infos.